ilabcode/pyhgf/docs/source/notebooks/2-Continuous_HGF.md

 three_levels_hgf.plot_trajectories()
 ```

-# Parameters optimization using MCMC sampling
+## Learning parameters with MCMC sampling

-The variety of parameters that are embedded in the Hierarchical Gaussian Filter can all influence the quality of the model prediction, here measured using the gaussian surprise.
-One key question is then to estimate the parameters values that are more likely to minimise surprise, given the observations already made by the model.
-Because the HGF models we use here are all written in [JAX](https://github.com/google/jax), it is straightforward to embed this code into a computational graph, such as the ones build by [Aesara](https://aesara.readthedocs.io/en/latest/), now forked as [PyTensor](https://pytensor.readthedocs.io/en/latest/), in order to use MCMC sampling (e.g. NUST) to estimate the probability density for each of our parameters of interest.
-Here, we are going to use [PyMC](https://www.pymc.io/welcome.html) to perform this step.
+In the previous section, we assumed we knew the parameters of the HGF models that were used to filter the input data.
+This can give us information on how an agent using these values would behave when presented with these inputs.
+We can also adopt a different perspective and consider that we want to learn these parameters from the data.
+Here, we are going to set some of the parameters free and use Hamiltonian Monte Carlo methods (NUTS) to sample their probability density.

+Because the HGF classes are built on the top of [JAX](https://github.com/google/jax), they are natively differentiable and compatible with optimisation libraries or can be embedded as regular distributions in the context of a Bayesian network.
+Here, we are using this approach, and we are going to use [PyMC](https://www.pymc.io/welcome.html) to perform this step.
+PyMC can use any log probability function (here the negative surprise of the model) as a building block for a new distribution by wrapping it in its underlying tensor library [Aesara](https://aesara.readthedocs.io/en/latest/), now forked as [PyTensor](https://pytensor.readthedocs.io/en/latest/).
+This PyMC-compatible distribution can be found in the :py:`ghgf.distribution` sub-module.

 ```{code-cell} ipython3
 import pymc as pm